directus/directus/docs/guides/headless-cms/build-static-website/sveltekit.md

 ## Prepare SvelteKit to use Directus instance

-Create a new new file called `+page.js` in the root directory along the `.page.svelte` file.
+Create a new file called `+page.js` in the root directory along the `.page.svelte` file.
 This file's load function will be responsible to fetch the data on the client and on the server during Server Side Rendering.

 ```js
 /** @type {import('./$types').PageLoad} */